Probing post-measurement entanglement without post-selection: Entanglement entropy

 Here we construct resource-efficient upper [Eq.~\eqref{eq:boundentanglement}] and lower [Eq.~\eqref{eq:doublebound}] bounds on the measurement-averaged von Neumann entanglement entropy.
 First it is useful to collect some definitions.
 The entanglement entropy of $\rho_m$ is defined as

 and our quantum-classical cross-correlation will come from choosing matrix-valued weights

-where $\rho^C_m$ is a classical estimate for the post-measurement density matrix.
-This estimate could be produced by an approximate classical simulation, or another classical model that takes the measurement outcomes as input (e.g. a machine learning model).
+where $\rho^C_m$ is a classical estimate for the post-measurement density matrix, i.e. $W_m$ is the modular Hamiltonian corresponding to $\rho^C_m$.
+The estimate $W_m$ could be produced by an approximate classical simulation, or another classical model that takes the measurement outcomes as input (e.g. a machine learning model).
 In each run $r$ of the experiment we therefore have a single shadow $\rho^S_r$ as well as the calculated quantity $-\log \rho^C_{m_r}$.
 From these we construct

 which, by Eq.~\eqref{eq:averageovernoise}, converges to the quantum-classical entanglement entropy upon averaging over experimental runs

 Here we have defined the quantum-classical entanglement entropy

 In Sec.~\ref{sec:variance} we discuss the number of experimental runs required to observe this convergence.
 It will often be useful to compare $\mathbbm{E}_m[S^{Q C}_m]$ with the average of the `classical-classical' entanglement entropy